jfgalvez1/ReactForm/README.md

-# Notion Form App with ReactJS and Notion API
+# ReactJS Form Connected to Notion Database

 This is a simple web application built with ReactJS that connects to a Notion Database using the Notion API.
 It allows you to submit data to a Notion database from a user-friendly form interface.

 ## Getting Started
 ### Prerequisites
 Before you begin, ensure you have met the following requirements:
--Node.js installed (version specified in package.json)
+Node.js installed (version specified in package.json)

 ### Installation
 To run this application locally, follow these steps: